mishoZaykov/JS-Application/README.md

-# JS-Aplication
+# JS-Application
-These are my prombem solutions of
+This is a repository with solutions of problems in SoftUni Course: JavaScript Application